 The good news is that it doesn’t take much time or commitment.
-You can easily fit it into your schedule, and it can be as short or long as you prefer.
+You can easily fit a stealth visit into your schedule, and it can be as short or as long as you prefer.
 It can even be impromptu.

 Stealth visits are usually anonymous, so you don’t have to worry about getting on the school’s radar if you prefer not to be contacted or recruited.

 The bad news is that a stealth visit is no substitute for a formal visit.
-A stealth visit may help you eliminate a college quickly, but if you’re still interested in the college afterward, you will need to do a formal visit or find another means of connecting with the college.
+A stealth visit might help you eliminate a college quickly, but if you’re still interested in the college afterward, you’ll need to do a formal visit or find another means of connecting with the college.

 The anonymity of a stealth visit can also be a negative.
-You won’t get on the school’s mailing list and may miss out on opportunities for the school to pursue and recruit your student.
-You also won’t get all the information that you receive on a formal visit, you won’t get an official campus tour, and you will miss opportunities to talk to faculty and staff.
+You won’t get on the school’s email or mailing list and may miss out on opportunities for the school to pursue and recruit your student.
+You also won’t get all the information that you receive on a formal visit.
+You won’t get an official campus tour, and you’ll miss opportunities to talk to faculty and staff.

-Colleges often provide additional insight and information to families that are plugged in or ‘demonstrating interest’ by visiting and touring the campus.
-So you may want to be put on a college’s mailing list or have the college know that you took the time to visit.
+Colleges often provide additional insight and information to families that are ‘demonstrating interest’ by formally visiting and touring the campus.
+So you may want to be put on a college’s email or mailing list, or you may want the college know that you took the time to visit.

-Sometimes you will be on a college campus because you’re attending a special event, or you will be nearby because you’re traveling for business, visiting a relative, or on a family vacation.
+Sometimes you’ll be on a college campus because you’re attending a special event, or you’ll be nearby because you’re traveling for business, visiting a relative, or you’re on a family vacation.

-If you will already be in the area, take advantage of the opportunity to add a campus visit.
+If you’ll already be in the area, take advantage of the opportunity to add a campus visit.
 The additional visit can be any one of the three main visit types: 1) stealth; 2) an open house or college day; or 3) a formal visit.